Dosage Form: injection, powder, for solution

 - Hemopoietic depression is the most common toxicity with Dacarbazine for Injection (see WARNINGS).

 - Hepatic necrosis has been reported (see WARNINGS).

 - Studies have demonstrated this agent to have a carcinogenic and teratogenic effect when used in animals.

 - In treatment of each patient, the physician must weigh carefully the possibility of achieving therapeutic benefit against the risk of toxicity.

-Dacarbazine for Injection USP is a white to an ivory colored solid which is light sensitive.
-Each 20 mL vial contains 200 mg of Dacarbazine, USP (active ingredient).
-Each vial also contains anhydrous citric acid and mannitol.
-Dacarbazine for Injection USP is reconstituted and administered intravenously (pH 3.0 to 4.0).
-Dacarbazine for Injection USP is an anticancer agent.
-Chemically, Dacarbazine for Injection USP is 5-(3,3-Dimethyl-1-triazeno) imidazole-4-carboxamide (Dacarbazine) with the following structural formula:
+Dacarbazine for Injection, USP is a colorless to an ivory colored solid which is light sensitive.
+Each vial contains 200 mg of Dacarbazine (the active ingredient), citric acid monohydrate and mannitol.
+Dacarbazine for Injection, USP is reconstituted and administered intravenously (pH 3 to 4).
+Dacarbazine is an anticancer agent designated chemically as 5-(3,3-dimethyl-1-triazeno)-imidazole-4-carboxamide with the following structural formula:

 Dacarbazine - Clinical Pharmacology